-Please note that full details for the courses can be found on the Imperial College London Prospectus website.
+Please note that full details for our MEng courses can be found on the Imperial College London Study website.
 This page covers the principles of our learning and teaching approach and the skills you can expect to have developed during the course of your studies.

 The underlying goal of this course is the preparation of high-quality graduates who will ultimately take leadership roles in their chosen professions, whether in the process engineering sector, in research, or in the various commercial activities which attract many of our graduates.